flatironinstitute/finufft/docs/usage.rst

 We provide Type 1 (nonuniform to uniform), Type 2 (uniform to nonuniform), and Type 3 (nonuniform to nonuniform), in dimensions 1, 2, and 3.
-This gives nine routines in all.
+This gives nine basic routines.
+There are also two :ref:`advanced interfaces <manyinterface>` for multiple 2d1 and 2d2 transforms with the same point locations.

 Using the library is a matter of filling your input arrays, allocating the correct output array size, possibly setting fields in